SimonGAndrews/xstate-fsm-Espruino/examples/010_lightMachine/README.md

 lightService.send('TIMER');
 ```

-This results in the machine executing three state transitions, turning on and off the leds on the microcontroller and with a console output that looks like this.
+This results in the machine executing three state transitions, turning on and off the leds on the microcontroller,from the initial green to yellow,then to red and then back to green again , with a console output that looks like this.
+Note the subscribe function executed on the initial state in addition to the transition state changes.

 ![](./consoleOutput.PNG)